Exclusive: Japan in driver's seat for Indian bullet train deals

 New Delhi has tried to help Indian steel companies grab a slice of the pie.

-State-owned Steel Authority of India (SAIL.NS) (SAIL), which for decades has been the main supplier of rails to Indian Railways, was also overlooked by Japanese companies due to quality concerns, the sources said.
+The Steel Authority of India (SAIL), which for decades has been the main supplier of rails to Indian Railways, was also overlooked by Japanese companies due to quality concerns, the sources said.

 Nippon Steel declined comment and while Jindal and SAIL did not reply to e-mails seeking comment.